hahusahin/sentiment_analysis_wo_library/README.md

 ### Goal
-In this project I've made a sentiment analysis from the reviews of a headphone sold in Amazon without using ready libraries like sklearn.
+In this project I've made a sentiment analysis from the reviews of a headphone sold in Amazon without using ready libraries.